 Is Delta-11 THC Identical to 11-Hydroxy-THC?

-No, Delta-11 THC and 11-Hydroxy-THC are not the same things.
+No, Delta-11 THC and 11-Hydroxy-THC are not the same thing.
 These are two different molecules.
 Technically speaking, Delta-11 THC is the compound created by the liver as it processes THC, whereas 11-Hydroxy-THC is a completely different compound, with effects similar to those of Delta-9 THC.

 How Strong is Delta-11 THC?

-Delta-11 THC is said to be about three times stronger than regular Delta-9 THC, with the psychoactive effects being much more pronounced and generally longer lasting.
-Furthermore, Delta-11 THC is also said to bind much better with CB2 receptors, therefore potentially offering greater pain relieving benefits than regular Delta-9 THC.
+Delta-11 THC is said to be about three times stronger than regular Delta-9 THC, with the psychoactive effects being much more pronounced and generally longer-lasting.
+Furthermore, Delta-11 THC is also said to bind much better with CB2 receptors, therefore potentially offering greater pain-relieving benefits than regular Delta-9 THC.